 - Only use antibiotics when absolutely necessary.

 - Get dirty once and awhile!
 Work in the garden and get some dirt under your nails.
-Take all of your antibacterial soaps and throw them in the trash, switching them out for plain ol’ regular soap.
-Give a homeless dude a high five!
+Take all of your antibacterial soaps and throw them in the trash.
+Please don’t lick a bench though…sheesh…

-- To feed the probiotics you’re adding in, increase your intake of low FODMAP vegetables and fruits.
-If your digestion is extremely compromised, introduce cooked veggies as opposed to raw, and gradually work your way up to uncooked veggies.
+- To feed the probiotics you’re adding in, increase your intake of low FODMAP foods high in fiber.
+If your digestion is extremely compromised, introduce cooked veggies as opposed to raw as they are easier to digest.